boozallen/sdp-docs/pages/getting-started/configure_conditional_inheritance_hierarchy.rst

 For the "item name," put *Project* (The name is arbitrary).
 Click "Folder" and then click OK.

-On the top navigation tabs, you should see a *Solutions Delivery Platform* tab.
+On the top navigation tabs, you should see a *Jenkins Templating Engine* tab.
 Clicking it should take you to the configuration section to specify the location of the pipeline configuration we'd like to use for this folder.